South Florida Real Estate Authority

 Life Clock vs. Market Clock

 Your energy, health, and relationships operate on a timeline that doesn't pause for perfect conditions.
-The pursuit of optimal market timing often becomes sophisticated procrastination.
+The pursuit of optimal market timing often becomes sophisticated procrastination with real costs.

 06